Business rates help and guidance

 The following tips can help you avoid injury when lifting and carrying:

 - Think before lifting/handling.
 Plan the lift.
 Can handling aids be used?
-Where is the load going to be placed, and will help be needed?
+Where are you going to place the load, and will you need help?
 Remove obstructions such as discarded wrapping materials.
 Consider breaking long lifts by resting the load mid-way on a table or bench to change grip.

 - Keep the load close to the waist.
-The load should be kept close to the body, with the heaviest side nearest.
-If a close approach to the load is not possible, try to slide it towards the body before attempting to lift it.
+Keep the load close to your body, with the heaviest side nearest.
+If you can’t approach to the load closely, try to slide it towards your body before attempting to lift it.

 - Adopt a stable position.
-Keep feet apart with one leg slightly forward to maintain balance (alongside the load, if it is on the ground).
-Feet should be moved to maintain balance during the lift.
-Avoid tight clothing and unsuitable footwear which might impair movement.
+Keep your feet apart with one leg slightly forward to maintain balance (alongside the load, if it is on the ground).
+Your feet should be moved to maintain your balance during the lift.
+Avoid wearing tight clothing and unsuitable footwear which might impair your movement.

 - Get a good hold.
-Where possible, hug the load as close as possible to the body.
-This may be better than gripping it tightly with hands only.
+Where possible, hug the load as close as possible to your body.
+This may be better than gripping it tightly with your hands only.

 - Employ good posture.
-At the start of the lift, slight bending of the back, hips and knees is preferable to fully flexing the back (stooping) or fully flexing the hips or knees (squatting).
+At the start of the lift, bend your back, hips and knees slightly rather than fully flexing your back (stooping) or fully flexing the hips or knees (squatting).

 - Don't flex the back any further while lifting.
 This can happen if the legs begin to straighten before starting to lift the load.

-- Avoid twisting the back or leaning sideways, especially while back is bent.
-Shoulders should be level and facing the same direction as the hips.
+- Avoid twisting the back or leaning sideways, especially while your back is bent.
+Your shoulders should be level and facing the same direction as the hips.
 Turning by moving the feet is better than twisting and lifting at the same time.

 - Keep the head up when handling.
-Look ahead, not down, once the load is held securely.
+Look ahead, not down, once you have a secure hold on the load.

 - Move smoothly.
-The load should not be jerked or snatched as this can make it harder to keep control and can increase the risk of injury.
+You should not jerk or snatch the load as this can make it harder to keep control and can increase your risk of injury.

 - Don't lift or handle more than can be easily managed.
-There is a difference between what people can lift and what they can safely lift.
+There is a difference between what you can lift and what you can safely lift.
 If in doubt, seek advice or get help.

 - Put down, and then adjust.
-If precise positioning of the load is necessary, put it down first, and then slide it into the desired position.
+If you need to position the load precisely, put it down first, and then slide it into the desired position.